-When you come to this meeting, please be prepared to answer the questions noted under "Planning your publication."
-A production schedule will be prepared soon after the planning meeting, based on information gathered during the meeting and current workload.
+When you come to this meeting, please bring a completed publication planning check-list.
+A production schedule will be prepared after the planning session based on information gathered during the meeting.

 If your office writes the text, please fact-check every detail for accuracy.
 Refer to the online Style Guide for the proper punctuation, capitalization and other mechanics of style that should be followed in all university publications.
 Then send us the final text, preferably in Microsoft Word.

-Copy editing and proofreading: All copy (text) is reviewed by our staff editor for consistency, accuracy and conformation to college style.
+All copy (text) is reviewed by our staff editor for consistency, accuracy, and conformation to college style.
 Minor rewriting or reorganizing may be done to improve the clarity and readability of the material, but no extensive changes will be made without your knowledge.
 All publications this office produces must conform to the university's style guidelines.
 At each stage of production, our office will check proofs for text and design errors.
 The final responsibility for accuracy, however, rests with your office.

-You will be asked to review, provide edits and approve the copy-edited manuscript.
-This is the last time changes are relatively easy to make, so please examine the copy in detail for errors and be sure you are happy with the content and "tone" of the piece.
+You will be asked to review, provide edits, and approve the copy-edited manuscript.
+Please examine the copy in detail for errors and be sure you are happy with the content and "tone" of the piece.
+This is the last time changes are relatively easy to make.